Saran-pariyar/100_Days_Of_Frontend_Interview_Questions/README.md

 310. ### What does delete do in JavaScript?
      The `delete` operator is used for deleting an object’s property or key.

+# Day 63

+311. ### What is control flow function?
+     A control flow function in JavaScript refers to a function that controls the flow of execution within a program, particularly when dealing with asynchronous operations.

+312. ### How does control flow function in js play a role in asynchronous operation in javascript?
+     Control flow functions provide mechanisms to coordinate and handle asynchronous operations, ensuring that certain actions occur before or after others.
+They help to maintain the desired order and synchronization in asynchronous code.

+313. ### Can you access DOM in nodejs?
+     No, you cannot directly access the DOM in Node.js.
+Node.js is a runtime environment for running JavaScript outside of web browsers, and it does not have a built-in DOM implementation.

+314. ### How can you share code between files?
+     In the client-side/browser environment, if variables and functions are declared in the global scope (window), they can be accessed and shared by all scripts on the page.
+This is often referred to as the global scope or global namespace.

+315. ### What does the `instanceof` operator do?
+     The `instanceof` operator checks whether the prototype property of a constructor appears anywhere in the prototype chain of an object.
+In other words, the `instanceof` operator checks if the object is an instance of a class or not at run time.
+     ```
+     class Person {
+       constructor(name) {
+         this.name = name;
+       }
+     }

+     const john = new Person("John");

+     console.log(john instanceof Person); // Output: true
+     console.log(john instanceof Object); // Output: true (all objects inherit from Object)

+     const str = "Hello";
+     console.log(str instanceof String); // Output: false (str is a primitive string,
+     not an instance of the String constructor)
+     ```